2023M5T3-Inteli/2023-1a-t03-grupo6/src/backend/marcos.silva/a4.simple-api/src/interceptors/README.md

 - interceptors are akin to Express middlewares : can be applied to single handler, all handlers in controller or globally
-  - standard : use with class-transformer serializers eg Exclude use in place of dto, but less flexible
+  - standard : use with class-transformer serializers eg Exclude in User entity use in place of dto, but less flexible
   - custom : more flexible, used by adapting dto architecture